tashk85/rails-assessment/README.md

 #### 10. Detail any third party services that your App will use.

+3Directions has used the Devise gem for all user authorisation and model setup, we customized the sign-up forms to account for two different user types.
+Stripe for payments and AWS-SDK-S3 for image uploads and storage.

 #### 11. Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).
 #### 12. Discuss the database relations to be implemented.
 #### 13. Describe your project’s models in terms of the relationships (active record associations) they have with each other.